NASA Picks Twin Missions To Visit Venus, Earth's 'Evil Twin'

 But Venus appears to have suffered a runaway greenhouse effect.
 Temperatures at its surface now exceed 800 degrees Fahrenheit, and its atmosphere is toxic to humans.

-NASA's new administrator Bill Nelson announced that after considering four different proposals for its Discovery Program, including proposed trips to moons of Jupiter and Neptune, NASA went all-in on Venus.
+NASA's new administrator, Bill Nelson, announced that after considering four different proposals for its Discovery Program, including proposed trips to moons of Jupiter and Neptune, the agency went all in on Venus.

 The two missions are VERITAS, a mission to map Venus' surface and understand its geologic history, and DAVINCI+, a mission that would send a sphere of instruments plunging down through Venus' fearsome atmosphere, which is filled with clouds made of sulfuric acid droplets and other unknown chemicals.